 Our designs develop under the watchful and talented eye of co-owner and Creative Director Sherri Lawton Jameson, who you can learn more about on the Peninsulas about page.
 Her eye for fonts, layouts, and color is inspired by a long love of vintage design and is unmatched!

 The illustrations for our Holiday card line were created by the skilled freelancer Matt Lebarre, who imbued these card illustrations with a rich design sense informed by his love of mid-century modern art.
-You can learn more about Matt and the other collaborations he’s had with Peninsulas in our Artist Series Interview with him.
+You can learn more about Matt and his work on his website, Matt LeBarre Illustration.

 Speaking of design, another aspect of our holiday card line that we’re proud of is its variety!
 Michiganders look for all sorts of things in their holiday cards, whether that be a cheeky sense of humor or a heartfelt greeting.
 Our line of cards caters to every kind of Michigander, from the ones with a funnybone to the more traditional.

 Cards like “Winter Sanctuary”, “Lantern Trail” and “Round Island Lighthouse” are perfect for a sentimental season’s greetings.

 For a charming card that would fit right into a storybook, try our “Michigan Gingerbread”, “Holiday Greetings from Michigan”, or “Some Assembly Required”.